Freely-Given-org/ScriptedBibleEditor/ControlFile/README.md

 be applied over and over again without having to remember all the command-line parameters.

-There’s been no attempt to make this process particularly efficient in terms of memory use or CPU cycles.
-The focus is more on making the process convenient and powerful for converting a Bible translation into something different.

 ## Edit command table

-See the EditCommandTable folder for details of the TSV (tab-separated values) table and how edit commands are expressed.
+See the EditCommandTable folder for details of the TSV (tab-separated values) table and how edit commands are expressed

 ## Control file